 - Scholarship Applications – Apply online through Penn College or the scholarship sponsor.
 For suggestions on where to look for private scholarships, refer to the Financial Aid Checklist and our External Scholarship Listing.

 Financial Aid Application (FAA) – This must be reviewed or, if needed, submitted each year, and is used for an entire academic year.
 You should review your FAA and submit your FAFSA as soon after January 1 as possible, but no later than Penn College's priority FAFSA submission date of April 15 for fall or spring semester enrollment, which ensures that Pennsylvania residents will meet the Pennsylvania State Grant May 1 deadline.
 Other states may have earlier deadlines.
 We recommend that parents and students complete their federal income tax returns before completing the FAFSA.
 Applications submitted after May 1 will be considered for aid on a 'funds available' basis.

 Loan Applications – To learn when we recommend you submit loan applications, please refer to the answer to the 'When should I apply' question for each specific type of educational loan on our Loans page.

 Scholarship Applications – Pay very close attention to application deadlines and criteria, as they vary from program to program, and are determined by the sponsor.
-The best time period to apply for Penn College Scholarships for the following academic year is December 1 until April 15 because April 15 is our Priority Deadline.
+The best time period to apply for Penn College Scholarships for the following academic year is December 1 until the time we start awarding, which is early March.
 For scholarships not funded by Penn College that do not have online applications, pay attention to whether the deadlines are a 'postmarked by' date or a 'received' date.
 A good practice is to apply more than one week before the specific deadline date.